thuml/Transfer-Learning-Library/docs/get_started/faq.rst

 - bottleneck: random initialized bottleneck layers between ``backbone`` and ``head`` to increase model capacity
 - head: classifier head which outputs final predictions.

-The way we construct an image classifier is
+The way we construct an image classifier is as follows.

 .. code-block:: python